-Earlier on today, while I was writing the guide on Looks , I kept thinking of the “no affiliate links in here” post, and I felt compelled to add a couple of sentences in there to clarify an important point.
+Earlier on today, while I was writing the guide on maximising Looks , I kept thinking of the “no affiliate links in here” post, and I felt compelled to add a couple of sentences there to clarify an important point.
 Because here in the blog, as in my real life, I come on strong with my own opinions.
-And in my everyday life, having learnt the art of reading body language quite effectively, I can clearly see that some people are “offended” by the fact that I have some strong opinions when those strong opinions of mine are not aligned with theirs.
+And in my everyday life, having learnt the art of reading body language quite effectively, I can clearly see that some people are “offended” by the fact that I have some strong opinions, when those strong opinions of mine are not aligned with theirs that is.

-[Compare that single view to the thousands of views of the Tinder post, and since we are between friends in here, tell me something please: how many daygame blogs do you know where one single Tinder post has been read much more than all other posts put together?
+By the way, compare that single view to the thousands of views of the Tinder post.
+And since we are between friends in here, tell me something please: how many daygame blogs do you know where one single Tinder post has been read much more than all other posts put together?

 ● Guys who see their own beliefs being challenged, and since they were not so confident of those beliefs to start with, they over-react.

 ● Guys who have their shit together, are confident and all that, but they disagree with what I say and think that their voice is not being heard.